Kimberly Guilfoyle Tests Positive For Coronavirus After She And Donald Trump Jr. Seen Attending Large Party

 Kimberly Guilfoyle has reportedly tested positive for coronavirus — just days after she and her boyfriend, Donald Trump Jr., were reportedly seen attending a large party where those in attendance did not wear masks.

 As the New York Times reported, the girlfriend of President Donald Trump’s eldest son tested positive on Friday ahead of the president’s Fourth of July event at Mount Rushmore.
-Guilfoyle had traveled to South Dakota with Trump Jr. for the event and was planning on attending the president’s speech and subsequent fireworks display.
+Guilfoyle had traveled to South Dakota with Trump Jr. for the event and was planning on attending the president’s speech and subsequent fireworks display, the report claimed.

 She is now the latest person in close proximity to the president to test positive for the virus, following a number of White House staffers who were infected.
 As the report noted, those who work closely and travel with the president are tested frequently, as is President Trump himself.